Henry3434coder/Baseball_Data_Analysis_Project/README.md

 For this project, I utilized the following tools and technologies:
 - R programming language
-- RStudio (Integrated Development Environment)
+- PositCloud (Integrated Development Environment)
 - Excel (source data was provided in an Excel spreadsheet)

 ## Methodology